Diego-Ivan/Paper-Clip/README.md

 ## Flathub

-The only official distribution format for PDF Metadata Editor is Flathub.
+The only official distribution format for Paper Clip is Flathub.
 Any other distribution format is unofficial and disencouraged.

 ## GNOME Builder

-PDF Metadata Editor comes with a Flatpak manifest, and it it can be compiled and executed in GNOME Builder just by cloning the repository and clicking on the play button.
+Paper Clip comes with a Flatpak manifest, and it it can be compiled and executed in GNOME Builder just by cloning the repository and clicking on the play button.

 ## Manual Building

-The following are required to build PDF Metadata Editor
+The following are required to build Paper Clip

 ```
 libpoppler